 Each virtual network subnet has a built-in, system routing table.
 The system routing table has the following three groups of routes:

 - Default route: Directly to the Internet.
-Packets destined to the private IP addresses not covered by the previous two routes will be dropped.
+Packets destined to the private IP addresses not covered by the previous two routes are dropped.

 - ExpressRoute forced tunneling is not configured via this mechanism, but instead, is enabled by advertising a default route via the ExpressRoute BGP peering sessions.
-Please see the ExpressRoute Documentation for more information.
+For more information, see the ExpressRoute Documentation.

 The following procedure helps you create a resource group and a VNet.
 You'll then create a VPN gateway and configure forced tunneling.
-In this procedure, the virtual network "MultiTier-VNet" has 3 subnets: Frontend, Midtier, and Backend, with 4 cross-premises connections: DefaultSiteHQ, and 3 Branches.
+In this procedure, the virtual network 'MultiTier-VNet' has three subnets: 'Frontend', 'Midtier', and 'Backend', with four cross-premises connections: 'DefaultSiteHQ', and three Branches.

 Before you begin

-- You'll need to install the latest version of the Azure Resource Manager PowerShell cmdlets (1.0 or later).
+Install the latest version of the Azure Resource Manager PowerShell cmdlets.
 See How to install and configure Azure PowerShell for more information about installing the PowerShell cmdlets.

-In the PowerShell console, log in to your Azure account.
-This cmdlet prompts you for the login credentials for your Azure Account.
+Before beginning this configuration, you must log in to your Azure account.
+The cmdlet prompts you for the login credentials for your Azure account.
 After logging in, it downloads your account settings so they are available to Azure PowerShell.
 For more information, see Using Windows PowerShell with Resource Manager.

 Specify the subscription that you want to use.